 Undergraduate education in Physics.
 Masters degree in Electrical Engineering.
 I have worked in the MEG lab at the University of Colorado Medical School since 1981.
 Research interests have been primarily with respect to applying MEG to characterise various forms of mental illness, movement disorders, traumatic brain injury, and epilepsy.
 Most recently I have been trying to understand the action of interneurons and the steady state evoked fields they modulate/control.
 Other interests include listening to music, metal working/machining, reading, electronics, wood working, hiking and skiing.

 Lucas is early career neuroscience researcher working alongside Dr. Buard in the CU Neuro-Magnetic Labs.
 He received a BA in Psychology (Magna Cum Laude) from Northern Illinois University (2018) with a focus on neuroscience coursework.
 Within the CU Neuro-Mag Lab, he serves as the Manager of Research Operations.
 While many of his scientific interests parallel greatly with Dr. Buards’, his personal scientific interests revolve aroundinvestigating the use of non-invasive brain stimulation, exploring the relationship between the brain and consciousness, the neurological basis for aspects regardingself-referential processing and sense of self.
 Aside from this, Lucas has an extensive background in music, ranging from formal classes in choir, music theory, piano, and guitar, to touring in a metal band, to now being an independent artist.
-Outside of work, you’ll likely find him out in the mountains hiking, camping, or getting lost on OHV mountain passes.
+Outside of work, you’ll likely find him out in the mountains hiking, camping, or on OHV mountain passes.